 The role of immunomodulatory therapy

 A strengthened immune system is much less weakened by chemotherapy and radiation, and during recovery it better resists both internal and external infections and pathogens.
-A healthy immune system recognizes developing tumor cells and responds appropriately, significantly reducing the chance of metastasis and recurrence.
-Therefore, immunomodulatory therapy is recommended during and after surgery.
+A well-functioning immune system supports normal cellular surveillance and overall resilience during treatment.
+Therefore, immunomodulatory therapy is often considered during and after surgery as part of supportive care.

 Osteosarcoma and strengthening the immune system